-This course will examine best practices in developing a psychologically healthy workplace.
+This course examines best practices in developing a psychologically healthy workplace.

-- Understand the impact that mental illness has on Canadian workplaces
+- Understand the impact mental illness has on Canadian workplaces.

-- Learn how our experience at work impacts our mental health
+- Know how our experience at work affects our mental health.

-- Understand the promotion of mental well-being at work benefits both employees and employers
+- Understand that the promotion of mental well-being at work benefits both employees and employers.

-- Learn reasons for a national standard in Canada for psychological health and safety
+- Understand why there is a national standard in Canada for psychological health and safety.

-- Know best practices for the promotion of mental well-being at work.
+- Know best practices that promote mental well-being at work.